vherolf/ansible2ssh/README.md

 # ansible2ssh
-reads ansible inventories (can be dynamic) and generates the ssh config
+reads ansible (dynamic) inventories and generates the ssh config

 ```
 BE CAREFUL - IT OVERWRITES YOUR ~/.ssh FOLDER